sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 sparsebase_preprocess_preprocess_tests
 ```

-To add the executable and CTest to the build process, add the following lines to the `CMakeLists.txt` file in the test file's directory:
+To add the executable and CTest test to the build system generation process, add the following lines to the `CMakeLists.txt` file in the test file's directory:
 ```CMake
 # Add the executable target
 add_executable(<test_executable_name> <test_source_file>)